The course highlights the design, development, and evaluation of

 experience.

-lectures.
-Someone just interested in their GPA would be better off just
+quality of the lectures.
+Someone just interested in their GPA would be

 If you're a regular ECSE student, you already know the drill.

-Non-ECSE students wishing to enroll in this course must submit a brief
+Non-ECSE students wishing to enroll in this course should submit a brief

 statement to me, summarizing your relevant background, reasons for